-4.3 There shall be at least three and not more than twelve Trustees all of whom must meet the eligibility criteria set by the Trustees from time to time and must not be subject to automatic termination of their trusteeship under Article 4.9.
-If the number of Trustees falls below three, the remaining Trustees may only act to appoint further Trustees as required
+4.3 There shall be at least five and not more than fifteen Trustees all of whom must at the time of their appointment meet the eligibility criteria set by the Trustees from time to time and must not be subject to automatic termination of their trusteeship under Article 4.10.
+If the number of Trustees falls below five, the remaining Trustees may only act to co-opt further Trustees as required in accordance with Article 4.9, circulate a written resolution to the Members and/or call a general meeting.

-Appointment of Trustees-
+Appointment of Trustees

-- 4.4 The people named as directors in the application to Companies House to incorporate the Charity as a company are the first Trustees.
-Subsequent Trustees are to be appointed by the Trustees in accordance with Articles Error!
-Reference source not found: to Error!
-Reference source not found.
-In accordance with Article Error!
-Reference source not found. the Trustees shall become Members by virtue of their appointment as Trustees. - 4.5 A Trustee may not act as a Trustee until they have expressly acknowledged, in whatever way the Trustees decide, their acceptance of the office of Trustee and confirmation that they meet the eligibility criteria and are not subject to automatic termination of their trusteeship under Article 4.9.

-- 4.6 Trustees shall be appointed for terms of three years and a Trustee who has served their term must retire at the next meeting of the Trustees that occurs nearest to the expiry of their term. - 4.7 Subject to Article Error!
-Reference source not found., a retiring Trustee who remains eligible may be re-appointed for a maximum of three consecutive terms of office including their initial term. - 4.8 The Trustees may, in circumstances which they consider to be exceptional, permit one or more of the Trustees to serve one or more additional consecutive terms of office, in particular specialist trustees such as clinicians, provided that any such further appointment may only take effect with the consent of at least 75% of the other Trustees.
+- 4.4 The people named as directors of the Charity at Companies House as at the date of adoption of this version of the Articles are the current Trustees.
+Subsequent Trustees are to be elected by the Members in accordance with Articles 4.6 to 4.8 or co-opted by the Trustees in accordance with Article 4.9. - 4.5 A Trustee may not act as a Trustee until they have expressly acknowledged, in whatever way the Trustees decide, their acceptance of the office of Trustee and confirmation that they meet the eligibility criteria and are not subject to automatic termination of their trusteeship under Article 4.10. - 4.6 The current Trustees are appointed, and all further Trustees shall be elected for terms of three years and a Trustee who has served their term must retire at the next AGM that occurs nearest to the expiry of their term. - 4.7 Subject to Article 4.8, a retiring Trustee who remains eligible may be re-elected for a maximum of two consecutive terms of office including their initial term (but excluding any initial period of co-option pursuant to Article 4.9). - 4.8 The Trustees may, in circumstances which they consider to be exceptional, permit one or more of the Trustees to serve one or more additional consecutive terms of office, provided that any such further appointment may only take effect with the consent of at least 75% of the other Trustees. - 4.9 The Trustees may at any time co-opt any individual who is eligible under Article 4.3 as a Trustee to fill a vacancy in their number or (subject to the maximum number permitted by Article 4.3) as an additional Trustee, but a co-opted Trustee holds office only until the next AGM.